Tuan Mohamed Amidon

 Tuan Mohamed Amidon (තුවාන් මොහොමඩ් ඇමිඩන්; c.
-1935 – May 2018) was a Sri Lankan football player who primarily played as a inside-left.
+1935 – May 2018) was a Sri Lankan football player who primarily played as an inside-left.
 He represented the Sri Lanka national team.

 Early life

 Born in Kandy, British Ceylon, Amidon attended Midland College in Peradeniya Road, Kandy.
 At fifteen he played for a combined schools side against a visiting combined schools side from Pakistan, a turning point in his early football career.

 Club career

 After playing for Young Wanderers in Kandy, Amidon moved to Colombo, where he joined Wellawatte Spinning and Weaving Mills and played in the Mercantile Football League.
 His performances caught the attention of scouts, leading to a move to Black Square FC, a team playing in the Colombo Football League.

 Amidon made a significant impact at Black Square, catching the attention of Brigadier Ramanayake, who was scouting for talent to join the Army Bullets team.
 Impressed by Amidon's abilities, Ramanayake recruited him, which led to a military football career spanning 22 years.
 In the Inter-Services Soccer tournaments, he helped Army secure the championship for nine consecutive years.
 His contributions in high-scoring matches, such as the 8–2 victory over the Ceylon Air Force, where Amidon scored three goals and the 15–1 demolition of the Ceylon Navy.
 In the latter match, Amidon contributed four goals, most of which came from the left side.

 In addition to football, Amidon also played rugby, as a full-back, he represented the Army's rugby team, where he formed a partnership with two of Sri Lanka's best scrum halves, the late Denzil Kobbekaduwa and the late Bertie Dias.